MIDDLE AND SENIOR SCHOOL TEAM

 Over the years she has been a Group Facilitator and has explored Physics and Mathematics with Primary, Middle and Senior School students.
 She feels her biggest learning so far can be best expressed in Prof. Walter Lewin’s words, “What counts is not what you cover, but what you uncover.”

-Shruti Jain has an extensive experience of over ten years in teaching history in prestigious schools of Delhi and Gurgaon.
+Shruti Jain has an extensive experience in teaching history in prestigious schools of Delhi and Gurgaon.
 A post graduate in History from Delhi University and Masters in Business Economics from Annamalai University, she has also done B.Ed from Indraprastha University, Delhi.

 Shruti Jain enjoys learning anything and everything.
 It was this desire to learn that inspired her to take up teaching as her career.
 It is here that she can quench her thirst for learning by interacting with young blood.